Oak Apple Day: Modern events

 Events still take place at Upton-upon-Severn in Worcestershire, Marsh Gibbon in Buckinghamshire, Great Wishford in Wiltshire (when villagers gather wood in Grovely Wood), Aston-on-Clun in Shropshire and Membury in Devon.
 The day has been marked in the past by re-enactment activities at Moseley Old Hall, West Midlands, one of the houses where Charles II hid in 1651.

 At Fownhope in Herefordshire the Heart of Oak Society organise an annual event, where members of the society gather at the local pub and march through the village holding flower and oak leaf decorated sticks, whilst following the society banner and a brass band.
 The march goes first to the church for a service, and then to houses who host refreshments.
 The Heart of Oak Society was previously a friendly society, but had to reform in 1989 to keep the tradition going.
 Although Oak Apple Day celebrations have decreased in popularity and knowledge, Fownhope has managed to keep the event going, increasing in popularity and turn-out every year.

 At All Saints' Church, Northampton, a statue of Charles II is garlanded with oak leaves at noon every Oak Apple Day, followed by a celebration of the Holy Communion according to the Book of Common Prayer.
+The statue of Charles II by John Hunt was erected on the portico parapet of All Saints' Church in 1712 in thanksgiving for his part in the rebuilding of the church.

 Oak Apple Day is also celebrated in the Cornish village of St Neot.
 The vicar leads a procession through the village, he is followed by the Tower Captain holding the Oak bough.
 A large number of the villagers follow walking to the Church.
 A story of the history of the event is told and then the vicar blesses the branch.
 The Tower Captain throws the old branch down from the top of the tower and a new one is hauled to the top.
 Everyone is then invited to the vicarage gardens for refreshments and a barbecue.
 Up to 12 noon villagers wear a sprig of "red" (new) oak and in the afternoon wear a sprig of "Boys Love" (Artemisia abrotanum); tradition dictates that the punishment for not doing this results in being stung by nettles.

-In 2021, Oak Apple Day was celebrated within sight of Charles II's former home of Windsor Castle at Eton Wick.
+In 2021, Oak Apple Day was celebrated at Eton Wick within sight of Charles II's former home of Windsor Castle.